Menstrual underwear odor: Louloucup tips

 A 30‑minute to 1‑hour soak is usually enough.

-Baking soda (1 tablespoon in a liter of water) is also an effective alternative.
+Baking soda (1 tablespoon in one liter of water) is also an effective alternative.

-For a thorough cleaning, you probably already know this, but we’d like to remind you that you should:
+For a thorough clean, you probably already know this, but here’s a reminder of what you need to do:

-Wash your period underwear at a maximum of 30°C (86°F) on a delicate cycle (preferably a short cycle).
+Wash your period panties at a maximum of 30°C on a delicate cycle (preferably a short cycle).

-Use a gentle detergent, free from bleach and fabric softeners (a detergent for delicates or an organic detergent).
+Use a gentle detergent, without bleaching agents or fabric softeners (a delicate or eco-friendly laundry detergent).

-Avoid vigorous wringing, as it can damage the fabric.
+Avoid vigorous spin cycles, which can damage the fabrics.

 Place your period underwear in a laundry bag to protect its technical fibers.